Carpooling.com

 carpooling.com was a carpooling service that connected drivers and passengers so they can share a ride.
 It was Europe's largest carpooling network.
 In 2015, it was acquired and folded into BlaBlaCar.

 History

-carpooling.com started as a student project, and was established in Munich, Germany in 2001 by the three founders Stefan Weber, Matthias Siedler and Michael Reinicke.
+carpooling.com started as a student project, and was established in Munich, Germany in 2001 by the three founders Stefan Weber, Matthias Siedler and Dr. Michael Reinicke.
 The intention of the original website, mitfahrgelegenheit.de, was to enable people with limited budget to travel, while addressing their concern for the environment.
 By sharing a ride, people could save gas and money, reduce auto emissions and meet new friends.